-I would like to know the exact requirements re:such things as central heating, water wells, septic systems, etc To hear these reverse mortgages advertised one might get the impression that getting one is very simple However after some preliminary inquiries it’s beginning to look like everything else where the government is involved – it can become incredibly complicated
+I would like to know the exact reverse mortgage property requirements such as central heating, water wells, septic systems, etc. To hear these reverse mortgages advertised, one might get the impression that getting one is very simple.
+However, after some preliminary inquiries it’s beginning to look like everything else where the government is involved – it can become incredibly complicated.

 Chapter 4 of the HUD Manual 4155.2 (https://portal.hud.gov/hudportal/documents/huddoc?id=41552HSGH.pdf )will give you some information about appraisal and property specifics but if you need to drill down further, you may need to consult the HUD appraisal manual 4150.2

 You have to remember that these are HUD’s minimum requirements and lenders can and often do have “overlays” to HUD guidelines for specific circumstances.
 Not all lenders will do everything that HUD states, HUD’s guidelines are a starting point since they are the absolute minimum that must be met to receive the insurance on the loan.

 Then you can also put specific questions into the search box located on the first page of the HUD website and as an example, “What are FHA’s requirements for septic and sewer systems?”

 FHA requires that a property be connected to a public sewer system if feasible.
 If connection to a public system is not feasible, the property may be served by an individual sewage (septic) system or a community system.

 Community Sewer System: HUD no longer maintains a list of approved systems.
 The appraiser must note on the appraisal report the name of the community system(s).
 The lender is responsible to ensure the community system(s) are licensed and adequate to service the property.